YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZLMODULE, Object file name does not match module name: xxxx

-Run Time Error: This indicates that YottaDB/GT.M did not perform a ZLINK or an auto-ZLINK because the name of the object file specified with the ZLINK xxxx is not the same as the name of the source file.
+Run Time Error: This indicates that YottaDB did not perform a ZLINK or an auto-ZLINK because the name of the object file specified with the ZLINK xxxx is not the same as the name of the source file.

 Action: Look for and correct any typographical errors in the object file specified for the ZLINK, or assign the same name to the source and object.